solismaa/RS-wiki-Darkmode/README.md

 If installed with a wikia account, go to [Special:MyPage/common.css](https://runescape.wikia.com/wiki/Special:MyPage/common.css) and click edit and replace `b0499bf` in the link with the latest commit hash found [here](https://github.com/CephHunter/RS-wiki-DarkMode/commits/master/Darkmode.min.css).

 ## Contributing/reporting issues
 Help is always appreciated, the Runescape wiki site is huge and always changing and I may not always notice when stuff gets broken.
-So if you find any problems make sure your style is updated to the latest version and if your problem still exists you can always [open an issue on github](https://github.com/CephHunter/RS-wiki-DarkMode/issues) or leave a message on [this Runescape wiki talkpage](http://runescape.wikia.com/wiki/User_talk:CephHunter/Dark_mode_issues) or message me on Discord `@ceph hunter#6854`, I frequently hang out in the [Runscape wiki Discord](http://runescape.wikia.com/wiki/RuneScape:Off-site/Discord).
+So if you find any problems make sure your style is updated to the latest version and if your problem still exists you can always [open an issue on github](https://github.com/CephHunter/RS-wiki-DarkMode/issues) or leave a message on [this Runescape wiki talkpage](https://runescape.wiki/w/User_talk:CephHunter/Dark_mode_issues) or message me on Discord `@ceph hunter#6854`, I frequently hang out in the [Runscape wiki Discord](https://runescape.wiki/w/RuneScape:Off-site/Discord).

-If you would like to contribute to the stylesheet head over to [.less#readme](.less#readme) for more information.
+If you would like to contribute to the stylesheet head over to [src#readme](src#readme) for more information.